 Name Age Principal Occupation

-Elon Musk 43 Chief Executive Officer, Product Architect and Chairman
+Elon Musk 44 Chief Executive Officer, Product Architect and Chairman

-Brad W. Buss 51 Director
+Brad W. Buss 52 Director

+Name Age Principal Occupation

-Robyn M. Denholm 51 Director
+Robyn M. Denholm 52 Director

-Ira Ehrenpreis 46 Director
+Ira Ehrenpreis 47 Director

-Antonio J. Gracias 44 Director
+Antonio J. Gracias 45 Director

-Stephen T. Jurvetson 48 Director
+Stephen T. Jurvetson 49 Director

-Kimbal Musk 42 Director
+Kimbal Musk 43 Director

 Elon Musk has served as our Chief Executive Officer since October 2008 and as Chairman of our Board of Directors since April 2004.
-Mr. Musk has also served as Chief Executive Officer, Chief Technology Officer and Chairman of Space Exploration Technologies Corporation ("SpaceX"), a company which is developing and launching advanced rockets for satellite and eventually human transportation, since May 2002, and as Chairman of SolarCity Corporation (NASDAQ: SCTY) ("SolarCity"), a solar installation company, since July 2006.
-Prior to joining SpaceX, Mr. Musk cofounded PayPal, an electronic payment system, which was acquired by eBay in October 2002, and Zip2 Corporation, a provider of Internet enterprise software and services, which was acquired by Compaq in March 1999.
+Mr. Musk has also served as Chief Executive Officer, Chief Technology Officer and Chairman of Space Exploration Technologies Corporation, a company which is developing and launching advanced rockets for satellite and eventually human transportation ("SpaceX"), since May 2002, and as Chairman of SolarCity Corporation, a solar installation company ("SolarCity"), since July 2006.
+Prior to SpaceX, Mr. Musk co-founded PayPal, an electronic payment system, which was acquired by eBay in October 2002, and Zip2 Corporation, a provider of Internet enterprise software and services, which was acquired by Compaq in March 1999.
 Mr. Musk holds a B.A. in physics from the University of Pennsylvania and a B.S. in business from the Wharton School of the University of Pennsylvania.

 Brad W. Buss has been a member of our Board of Directors since November 2009.
-Since August 2014, Mr. Buss has been the Chief Financial Officer of SolarCity.
-Prior to joining SolarCity, from August 2005 to June 2014, Mr. Buss was Executive Vice President of Finance and Administration and Chief Financial Officer of Cypress Semiconductor Corporation (NASDAQ: CY), a semiconductor design and manufacturing company.
+From August 2014 until his retirement in February 2016, Mr. Buss served as the Chief Financial Officer of SolarCity.
+Prior to joining SolarCity, from August 2005 to June 2014, Mr. Buss was the Executive Vice President of Finance and Administration and Chief Financial Officer of Cypress Semiconductor Corporation, a semiconductor design and manufacturing company.
 Mr. Buss served as Vice President of Finance at Altera Corp., a semiconductor design and manufacturing company, from March 2000 to March 2001 and from October 2001 to August 2005.
 From March 2001 to October 2001, Mr. Buss served as the Chief Financial Officer of Zaffire, Inc., a developer and manufacturer of optical networking equipment.
-Mr. Buss also serves as a director of CaféPress.com.
-Mr. Buss holds a B.A. in economics from McMaster University and an honors business administration degree, majoring in finance and accounting, from the University of Windsor.
+Mr. Buss also serves as a director of Advance Auto Parts, Inc. and CafePress Inc. Mr. Buss holds a B.A. in economics from McMaster University and an honors business administration degree, majoring in finance and accounting, from the University of Windsor.

 Robyn M. Denholm has been a member of our Board of Directors since August 2014.
-Since July 2013, Ms. Denholm has been Executive Vice President and Chief Financial and Operations Officer of Juniper Networks, Inc., a manufacturer of networking equipment ("Juniper"), which she joined in August 2007 as Executive Vice President and Chief Financial Officer.
+From July 2013 until February 2016, Ms. Denholm served as Executive Vice President and Chief Financial and Operations Officer of Juniper Networks, Inc., a manufacturer of networking equipment ("Juniper"), which she had joined in August 2007 as Executive Vice President and Chief Financial Officer.
 Prior to joining Juniper, Ms. Denholm served in various executive roles at Sun Microsystems, Inc. from January 1996 to August 2007, including Senior Vice President of Corporate Strategic Planning, Senior Vice President of Finance, and Vice President and Corporate Controller (Chief Accounting Officer).
 Ms. Denholm also served at Toyota Motor Corporation Australia for seven years and at Arthur Andersen & Company for five years in various finance assignments.
 Ms. Denholm is a Fellow of the Institute of Chartered Accountants of Australia and holds a Bachelor's degree in Economics from the University of Sydney and a Master's degree in Commerce from the University of New South Wales.